+After a few years a lot of business owners question “should I get a brand refresh or new logo design?”.
 When it’s time for a brand refresh the first place that people often look is their logo.
-But it can be worth considering keeping your old logo and using your budget in a creative way to refresh everything else related to how your brand looks.
-This might seem like a strange suggestion but we have completed several projects where the client ended up with a new look and a more developed identity that worked better for them – while retaining their old logo.
+But it can be worth considering keeping your old logo.
+You can then use your budget in a creative way to refresh everything else related to how your brand looks.
+This might seem like a strange suggestion.
+At anne+co., we have completed several projects where the client ended up with a new look and a more developed identity that worked better for them – while retaining their old logo.

 A new logo with the same old problems